-This chapter discusses the basic elements of accelerated motion and motion at constant speed to help estimate braking distance and safe travel speeds.
+Basic elements of accelerated motion and motion at constant speed help estimate braking distance and safe travel speeds.
 Concepts of motion along a straight line are also helpful in estimating headways and flow rates on the facilities.
 Accelerated motion along a circular path provides a conceptual understanding of roadway superelevation (or banking; also see Chapter 6).